hannes/MonetDBLite/README.md

 ### Append data to a table

 To append new data to the table, the method `int appendColumns(Object[] data)` is used.
 The `data` is array of columns, where each column has the same amount of rows, and each array class corresponds to the mapping defined above.
 To insert null values, use the `T Get#Type#NullConstant()` constant in the `NullMappings` class.
 Due to the limitations of the representation of `booleans` in Java, to append to a `boolean` column, a `byte` array should be used instead, as shown in the example.
-For all the other types, there is no changes.
+For all the other types, there are no changes.

 For `decimals`, a rounding mode must be set before appending.
 The method `void setRoundingMode(int roundingMode)` has that purpose [click here for details](http://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html#setScale(int,%20int)).